Skip to main content

 Set your operating defaults first, then write copy.
 If you do this in reverse, your page may attract inquiries you cannot qualify, document, or process cleanly.

 Only publish what you can support today.
-If a requirement depends on jurisdiction or client structure, mark it as Add current requirement after verification and verify before launch.
+If a requirement depends on jurisdiction or client structure, keep it pending until you can verify it before launch.

 Client-fit rule: decide your boundaries before positioning.
 Define the type of clients you want and the type you will avoid.
 If you cannot state accept/decline criteria up front, your page becomes a catch-all and forces manual filtering later.